EthanAI/ParkingGarageApp/README.md

 			Depreciated.
 Does not seem to occur near any of my garages Fix startup bug
 			First connect of the day from home crashes
-		Not saving settings to file
+		XNot saving settings to file
-			UserSettings class has no fields when debugged.
-So odd.
+			XUserSettings class has no fields when debugged.
+So odd. (was issues with statics not able to serialze ever)